 P. Eilert expressed an openness to ex-post evaluation but not pre-allocated savings.
 He clarified that “incremental” relates to NOMAD and what’s already being planned by RA and C&S

 Then P. Eilert expressed that the option B team is interested in real results based on rigorous evaluation; to the extent that there is subjectivity in evaluation, it should be handled by an independent evaluation team ex-post, and not by the people who are doing the work.
 A key difference between Options A and B is that we’re asking for everything to be done on an equal basis.
 MTI needs to expand but not share the pie.
 Ratepayers need to be protected by rigorous planning and evaluation.
-Lead C&S PA needs to be involved in evaluation and selection of MTI; need a clear handoff to C&S lead. there needs to be additionality, and while we welcome ways to expand capacity, but remember that code setting bodies are at capacity, so really need to focus on big market problems
+Lead C&S PA needs to be involved in evaluation and selection of MTI; need a clear handoff to C&S lead.
+During the first three quarter of of 2020, C&S delivered approximately 76% of kWh and 57% of therm savings to IOU portfolios; there needs to be additionality, and while we welcome ways to expand capacity, but remember that code setting bodies are at capacity, so really need to focus on big market problems

 Other members declined to weigh in on the options.